 Floor Care Worker

 Technical Services Assistant

 Start with prayer.
 The Holy Spirit leads us to the Father.
-The Holy Spirit guides us.
 The Holy Spirit reveals the will of the Father to His people.
 Be consistent with your prayer life.
-Ask.
-Listen.
-Trust what He reveals to you.
+Ask and listen and trust what He reveals to you.

 Look inside.
 Part of God’s revelation is in how He crafted you.
-Your college major isn’t going to stray too far from your natural interests, passions, and talents.
-God made you the way He did for a very good reason!
+Your college major isn’t going to stray too far from your natural interests, passions and talents.
+God made you the way He did for a good reason.
 Take time to reflect upon this.

 Consider who you are called to.
 Has God placed a desire or a natural care in your heart for someone?
 The nation of Africa?
 Kids in the inner city?
 At-risk teens?
 Christian young people?
 The elderly?
 Absent fathers?
 Those who battle eating disorders?
 This may be an aspect to helping you determine the right major in college.